abhiroopbasak/LearningWithDjango/README.md

 ![result page](output.png)

 Furthermore, the use of repl.it was used to develop the same.
 The exact repository can be seen by visiting [here](https://repl.it/@abhiroopbasak/DjangoBasics)
+Visit the webpage hosted in repl.it at [here](https://djangobasics.abhiroopbasak.repl.co/)